Call of Duty League returns to in-person LAN tournaments — with online-only audiences

 “This Dallas announcement is a big one,” she said.
 “And I know it’s one that everyone in the community has been really hungry for.”

-While viewership of the MLB, NBA, college basketball, NASCAR and others are down, the League is up nearly 10% in AMA (average minute audience) from a year ago, It is up 15% in primetime AMA.
-It’s also up more than 80% in hours watched, in total, continuing a growth trajectory first seen during the closure of live events.
+While viewership of the MLB, NBA, college basketball, NASCAR, and other traditional sports are down, the League is up nearly 10% in AMA (average minute audience) from a year ago, and it’s up 15% in primetime AMA.
+It’s also up more than 80% in hours watched in total, continuing a growth trajectory first seen during the closure of live events.

 Structurally, the return to live events will feature all 12 teams competing in a double-elimination bracket, collecting CDL points for each win as teams compete for one of eight end-of-season playoff spots and one spot closer to the Championship.
 Activision Blizzard recently laid off a lot of its physical events esports staff, and so it makes sense that Dallas Empire and Envy will handle a lot of the production.

 “Our teams really bought into this vision because they are so proactive and entrepreneurial about bringing live CDL events into their markets,” Faries said.
 “That was always part of the ownership profile.
 It’s just great to be able to get back in action.
-And that way, couldn’t ask for better partners with Envy.”
+And [we] couldn’t ask for better partners with Envy.”

-Faries isn’t ready to talk about what will happen later in the year, and whether fans will be able to watch at some point.
+Faries isn’t ready to talk about what will happen later in the year, and whether fans will be able to watch in person at some point.
 But she noted the league is strong and there is double-digit growth in viewership.

 GamesBeatGamesBeat's creed when covering the game industry is "where passion meets business."
 What does this mean?
 We want to tell you how the news matters to you -- not just as a decision-maker at a game studio, but also as a fan of games.
 Whether you read our articles, listen to our podcasts, or watch our videos, GamesBeat will help you learn about the industry and enjoy engaging with it.
 How will you do that?
 Membership includes access to: